Every event, every fundraiser and every brew made is powered by our wonderful network of fantastic members, and they mean the world to us.

 Each winner is presented with a personally-engraved award by the Grand Master, our Chairman of the Society, in a special ceremony at our annual conference.

-Nominations for the 2024 awards are now closed
+Nominations for the 2025 Making a Difference Awards are now open!

 Our five Making a Difference Awards...